adtrak-core/adtrak-components-frontend/components/branch-page/branch-page-01/README.md

 {% endblock %}
 ```

-- Copy and paste the Fractal code into the `{% block content %}` block
+- Copy and paste the Fractal from the Views tab into the `{% block content %}` block